CS257-S25/team-project-g/README.md

 ### Code Design
 Repeated Code
 - Originally in our books, genres, authors pages, we used the same book cover html and css.
 Now, we moved it into a separate template so we repeat our code less.
+Design Pattern: Strategies
+- Originally we had repeated code for displaying different variations of our maps.
+Now, we refactored it to use use strategies so it is easy to specify with type of map we want to use for each page
 ### Front End Design
 Improved link color for visibility
 - Our link colors previously used a dark blue, we changed to a light blue to increase readability on dark background